Central Agency for Public Mobilization and Statistics: History

+Population growth

 One of the more important findings, by the agency, has been the type of population growth occurring in Egypt.
 Since 2014, Major General Abu Bakr al-Gendy, the head of CAPMAS, said that Egypt's population has been growing, for decades, at an unsustainable rate.
 He said the population grows at an alarming 1 million Egyptians every six months and called this type of growth "a virus" that must be addressed.